jazzband/Watson/docs/user-guide/commands.md

 For example, to edit the second-to-last frame, pass `-2` as the frame index.
 You can get the id of a frame with the `watson log` command.

-If no id or index is given, the frame defaults to the current frame or the last recorded frame, if no project is currently running.
+If no id or index is given, the frame defaults to the current frame (or the last recorded frame, if no project is currently running).

-The editor used is determined by the `VISUAL` or `EDITOR` environment variables (in that order) and defaults to `notepad` on Windows systems and to `vim`, `nano` or `vi` (first one found) on all other systems.
+The editor used is determined by the `VISUAL` or `EDITOR` environment variables (in that order) and defaults to `notepad` on Windows systems and to `vim`, `nano`, or `vi` (first one found) on all other systems.

 ### Options